What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 Sexual Activity

-BV is not considered a traditional sexually transmitted infection, but sexual factors can influence the vaginal microbiome and risk of BV.
+While bacterial vaginosis is not considered a traditional sexually transmitted infection, sexual factors may influence the vaginal microbiome and risk of BV.

 Antibiotic Use

-However, they can also alter microbial communities, including those within the vagina.
+Antibiotics are important treatments for many infections, but they can also affect microbial communities throughout the body, including those within the vagina.

-In some women, changes following antibiotic exposure may contribute to symptoms such as thrush or changes in the vaginal environment.
+For some women, changes following antibiotic use may contribute to symptoms such as thrush or alterations in the vaginal environment.

 Hygiene Practices